Title IX Policy and Procedures

 Determination Regarding Responsibility

-After the conclusion of the live hearing, the Decision-Maker will issue a written determination regarding responsibility.
+After the conclusion of the live hearing, the Decisionmaker will issue a written determination regarding responsibility.
 This notification will be provided to both Parties simultaneously, and the determination becomes final either (i) at the time the Parties are provided with a written determination of any appeal, if an Appeal is filed, or (ii) the date that time for the filing of the appeal passes without the filing of an Appeal.

 The written determination will include:

-• identification of the allegations potentially constituting Title IX Sexual Harassment;
+• Identification of the allegations potentially constituting Title IX Sexual Harassment;

-• the procedural steps taken from the receipt of the Formal Complaint through the determination, including notifications to Parties, when interviews took place, site visits, methods used to gather evident, and hearings held;
+• The procedural steps taken from the receipt of the Formal Complaint through the determination, including notifications to Parties, when interviews took place, site visits, methods used to gather evident, and hearings held;

-• finding of fact supporting the determination;
+• Finding of fact supporting the determination;

-• conclusions regarding the application of the College’s Policies to the facts;
+• Conclusions regarding the application of the College’s Policies to the facts;

-• a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the College imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the College’s educational program or activity will be provided by the College to the Complainant; and,
+• A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the College imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the College’s educational program or activity will be provided by the College to the Complainant; and,

-• the procedures and permissible bases for and appeal afforded to both Parties.
+• The procedures and permissible bases for and appeal afforded to both Parties.

 Appeals